Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Results

 \subsection{Effect Sizes and Practical Significance}

-While some individual coefficients reached statistical significance, effect sizes were generally small ($\eta^2$ $<$ 0.01 for all main effects), raising questions about practical significance~\cite{sumnerExaminingFactorsImpacting2022}.
-The largest meaningful effect was the difficulty gradient ($\eta^2$ = 0.007 for click rates), confirming the NIST Phish Scale's predictive validity.
+While some coefficients reached statistical significance, effect sizes were generally small ($\eta^2$ $<$ 0.01), raising questions about practical significance~\cite{sumnerExaminingFactorsImpacting2022}.
+The only meaningful effect was the difficulty gradient ($\eta^2$ = 0.007 for click rates), confirming the NIST Phish Scale's predictive validity.
+Even statistically significant interaction effects represented changes of less than 10 percentage points.

-Training effects, where present, were modest in magnitude.
-Even statistically significant interaction effects represented changes of less than 10 percentage points, suggesting that while training may provide some benefits, these are limited in scope and may not justify the substantial organizational investment required for comprehensive training programs~\cite{hoUnderstandingEfficacyPhishing2025}.

-These findings underscore the need for realistic expectations about training effectiveness and suggest that organizations should complement training with other defense mechanisms rather than relying on awareness programs as primary protection against phishing threats~\cite{franzWeShouldConsider2021}.
+These findings underscore the need for realistic expectations about training effectiveness and suggest organizations should complement training with other defense mechanisms rather than relying on awareness programs as primary protection~\cite{franzSoK}.